The practice is fully computerised and abides by the terms of the Data Protection Act 2018.

 Information Sharing Agreement

-Please click here to see the full Information Sharing Agreement (ISA) for the Medical Interoperability Gateway (MIG).
+Please click here to see the full Information Sharing Agreement (ISA) (PDF, 786KB) for the Medical Interoperability Gateway (MIG).

 How we use your health records